 As such you need to get all aspects of your life right i.e. spiritual, mental, emotional and physical if you want to excel.

-In short they take an holistic approach they know works with world-class athletes and reason it will be helpful to everybody.
+In short, they take an holistic approach they know works with world-class athletes and the reason it will be helpful to everybody.

 Quite simply an amazing book for anybody who wants the science and research (rather than the woo-woo) behind why meditation is so incredibly effective at lowering stress, improving happiness and contentment and improving both physical and mental health.